andreajeka/HKUST_SVGGame/README.md

     3. [x] Say what keys the user needs to press to play the game (left/right/jump/shoot)
 2. [ ] Handling of player - 10%
     1. [x] Flip player when move left or right - 2 marks
-    2. [x] THe player can jump / move left / move right / shoot at any platform - 2marks
+    2. [x] The player can jump / move left / move right / shoot at any platform - 2marks
     3. [ ] Appropriate visual impact for the player - 2 marks
     4. [x] The player name is appropriately shown at the top of the player, with `Anonymous` used as the name if the user enters an empty string - 2marks
     5. [x] The player dies if it touches any monster - 2 marks